Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that create ten new files in a directory
+The script that prints inputs file as one word